 In a philosophical sense, we might say then that even darkness comes from light, and reality is more of a variation in luminance instead of a contrast between light and absence of light.
 Art challenges our thinking in much the same manner, forcing us to confront a world of color, light, and shadow that coalesce together in often-ambiguous patterns that force us to question our view of the world and explore the unknown through the eyes of the artist.
 The same hold true when designing and installing lighting for antique display cabinets.

 To light art, you must understand both light and art, and art as light from the vantage point of a trained consultant.
 While becoming a consultant may take years of training and practice, with the help of a qualified electrical contractor, you can achieve the same results through partnership and dialogue with an expert.
-Contact us toll free at 1-800-863-1184 now for a free consultation today.
+Contact us at 1-800-863-1133 now for a free consultation today.

 Illuminations Lighting Design is the only “One Stop” destination for Houston Art Lighting, lighting design services, engineering, landscape lighting services and installation in the state of Texas, and remains unrivaled by any lighting firm in the United States for lighting that is art.
 As homes grow larger and needs become more complex, having a single resource provides home owners with peace of mind.
 This translates into a smoother process, reduced costs and a better product.